tinybagel/great_gatsbys/_pages/digital_art.md

 > Eye: Nebula.
 Adobe Sketch.

 ![shadowchild](/great_gatsbys/_pages/6291F344-BC61-42F2-B1F9-6D9EEABB0D3D.jpeg)
 > Shadowchildren Concept art.
 Adobe Draw and Adobe Sketch.
-To be fair, it is a work in progeress- i may take away the shading and definition on the face.
+To be fair, it is a work in progress- i may take away the shading and definition on the face.

 ![crow](/great_gatsbys/1A894163-FF09-4730-A596-E0CAF54BE56F.png)
 > Crow Girl 1.
 Made using Adobe Capture, Adobe Draw, and Adobe Sketch.
 Eyes based on Ziksua's art style.